 How to Manage Cancer-Related Fatigue

-The first step in managing cancer-related fatigue is to tell your healthcare provider (HCP) what you are experiencing.
-Be sure to report the level of your fatigue when you talk to him or her.
-It is helpful if you can be specific.
-For example, “I was so tired that I couldn’t work for 3 days,” rather than “I was really tired.”
+The first step in managing cancer-related fatigue is to tell your healthcare provider (HCP) what you’re experiencing.
+Tell them the level of your fatigue.
+It’s helpful if you can be specific.
+For example, say “I was so tired that I couldn’t work for 3 days,” rather than “I was really tired.”